 Every LLC that operates in New Jersey must name a registered agent that will accept legal and official mail on the LLC’s behalf.
-A registered agent for an NJ LLC can be either an individual or company.
+A registered agent for a New Jersey LLC can be either an individual or a company.
 The registered agent will be among the first to notify you if your business gets sued or receives an official notice from the government.

-Many businesses opt to use an online legal service as their registered agent.
-We suggest IncFile, which is licensed to provide registered agent services in all 50 states.
-If you form your LLC on IncFile, they’ll include one year of free registered agent service.
+Many businesses opt to use an online legal service as their registered agent, such as IncFile, which is licensed to provide registered agent services in all 50 states.
+If you form your LLC on IncFile, they’ll also include one year of free registered agent service.

 Step 3: Obtain an NJ Business License

-Companies in select industries need a business license to operate in NJ.
+Companies in select industries need a business license to operate in New Jersey.
 Most of these companies are in skilled or heavily regulated sectors, such as construction, food service, and childcare.
-NJ’s Business Action Center maintains a list of industries that require licenses, so you can check if any requirements apply to your small business when forming an LLC in NJ.
+New Jersey’s Business Action Center maintains a list of industries that require licenses, so you can check if any requirements apply to your small business.

-Businesses in NJ that sell taxable goods or services must register to collect sales tax with the Division of Revenue.
+Businesses in New Jersey that sell taxable goods or services must register to collect sales tax with the Division of Revenue.
 After registering, you’ll need to file quarterly returns and send in quarterly payments of the sales tax.
 Some high-volume sellers have to file monthly returns and make monthly payments.

 Step 4: File Your Certificate of Formation